 School Boards have multiple constituencies for which to advocate.
-Depending on the format of the board (elected, appointed) as well as the specific member on the board, it is important to know whose voices are the loudest or most frequently heard.
-Being able to reference those groups as ones who will benefit from your organization’s work provides a direct link to you as a solution.
+Depending on the format of the board (elected, appointed) and the specific member on the board, it is important to know whose voices are the loudest or most frequently heard.
+Being able to reference those groups who will benefit from your organization’s work provides a direct link to you as a solution.

-Depending on the size of the district, the Superintendent’s bureaucracy could be a complex web of central office departments ’work running parallel with community stakeholders ’needs.
+Depending on the district’s size, the Superintendent’s bureaucracy could be a complex web of central office departments ’work running parallel with community stakeholders ’needs.
 The recent efforts to “return to school” offer a case study around the power dynamics of public schools.
-Superintendents need thought partners and solutions.
-Positioning your organization as a contributor is more appealing when you know the superintendent’s audience.
+Superintendents need thinking partners and solutions.
+Positioning your organization as a contributor is more appealing when you know the Superintendent’s audience.

 The School Principal:

 Principal’s workdays always seem to be a whirlwind of activity.
-Some decisions are often made instantaneously while others require time to explore context and perspectives.
+Some decisions are made instantaneously, while others require time to explore context and perspectives.
 What holds these decisions together are transparency and consistency.
-A principal’s decisions will never satisfy everyone, but when done with objectivity and within an equitable context, the community will find trust in leadership.
+Of course, a principal’s decisions will never satisfy everyone.
+Still, the community will find trust in leadership when done with objectivity and within an equitable context.

-A few years ago, this position would not have been on this list.
-It is now an indispensable role that is often part of public school leadership and decision making.
-Questions and issues regarding inclusivity in curriculum, student access to opportunities, empathy, including the general health of communication about and knowledge of these topics are areas that schools will wrestle within the foreseeable future.
+This position would not have been on this list a few years ago.
+Yet, it is now an indispensable role often part of public school leadership and decision-making.
+Questions and issues regarding inclusivity in curriculum, student access to opportunities, empathy, and general health of communication about and knowledge of these topics, are areas that schools will wrestle with within the foreseeable future.

 COVID 19 thrust teaching and learning into the digital universe.
-Any claims of “return to normal” will include a technological footprint that will only increase over time.
-In turn, decisions about security and use, as well as informing the public about this new way of learning is essential.
-Moreover, there will be significant overlap with the topic above, Equity and Cultural Responsiveness, regarding the resources and experiences teachers, provide students.
+Therefore, any claims of a “return to normal” will include a technological footprint that will only increase over time.
+In turn, decisions about security and use and informing the public about this new way of learning are essential.
+Moreover, there will be significant overlap with the topic above, Equity and Cultural Responsiveness, regarding the resources and experiences teachers provide students.

 As you approach the county or district: